 Condition: A hip fracture refers to a break in the upper part of the femur (thigh bone).

-Background: Many older people fracture their hips due to falls.
+Background: Many elderly patients fracture their hips due to falls.
 Therefore, fall prevention is crucial in the prevention of hip fractures.
 Balance training has been shown to be the best exercise to prevent falls.
 Additionally, a younger patient may suffer a hip fracture in a car accident or other trauma.

 Risk Factors: Osteoporosis, which results in fragile bones, is present in the majority of patients with hip fractures.
-Other risk factors include: the use of many medications, thinking difficulties, alcohol abuse, disorders involving nerves and an unsafe home environment (loose rugs, clutter, poor lighting, wet surfaces, or exposed cords).
+Other risk factors include: the use of many medications, difficulty walking, thinking difficulties, alcohol abuse, tobacco use, disorders involving nerves, and an unsafe home environment (loose rugs, clutter, poor lighting, wet surfaces, or exposed cords).

-History and Symptoms: Most patients who have sustained a hip fracture report a history of falling with subsequent hip or groin pain.
+History and Symptoms: Most patients who have sustained a hip fracture report hip or groin pain after a fall.

 Physical Examination: The physician will look for bruising, swelling and stiffness around the hip.
-The injured leg might appear shorter and rotated in an abnormal position at rest.
+Additionally, the injured leg might appear shorter and rotated in an abnormal position at rest.

 Diagnosis Process: X-rays will identify the majority of hip fractures.